What Consequences does not collecting a W-9 from Vendors have?

 Overall, it is essential that proactive measures are taken going forward to obtain W-9s before the contractor begins work or before they receive their first payment to prevent future issues.
 It is also essential to document all requests and communication with the Payee refusing to provide their W-9 to avoid penalties.
 Last, but not least, it is required to report all information and submit 1099s on time to avoid penalties on your part as a business.

-As a service to all our customers we work with vendors and contractors to obtain W-9 information and filing 1099s.
+As a part of our Accounts Payable & Bill Payment services to all our customers we work with vendors and contractors to obtain W-9 information and filing 1099s.
 If you have questions as to how Basis 365 can assist your business with these tasks, reach out to learn more.

 Previous